St Bernard's Catholic Primary School

 A staff meeting takes place weekly.
 These often involve training for staff in all aspects of school life including curriculum and medical needs.
 There are also five training days each academic year for all staff to update their knowledge and skills.
 If there is a specific need that requires extra training for staff such as Hearing Impairment, Autism, Speech and Language etc then individual or whole school training will be arranged.

 There are various intervention programmes in place to support children in Numeracy and Englsih.
-Mrs. Mrs McCarthy (SEN support) supports children with speech and language needs.
+Our staff SEN team support children with speech and language needs.

 All staff have received medical training on Diabetes, Epilepsy, Asthma and allergies supported by the school nurses team.
 The school employs a school nurse who assists in the process of supporting pupils and their families.